dejana-dst/Differential-privacy/README.md

-# synth-adat-DS-lab-
-Synthesizing DP data using copulas
+# Synthesizing DP data using copulas